Rowdy Tellez Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Cubs pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Cubs pitchers combine to allow the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Cubs pitchers combine to surrender 145 home runs (1.1 per game), the eighth-fewest in the league.

-- His most recent appearance came on Wednesday against the Detroit Tigers, when the right-hander went 5 2/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Friday, the right-hander tossed 5 2/3 innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.